EMMC-ASBL/tripper/docs/tools/datadoc.md

                         Namespace prefixes to add to bind to the triplestore.
 ```

-Currently, `datadoc` has two sub-commands, `add` and `find` for populating and searching the triplestore, respectively.
+Currently, `datadoc` has currently three sub-commands, `add`, `find` and `load` for populating  the triplestore, searching  the triplestore and accessing a dataset documented the triplestore, respectively.

 ### General options